Mirandadaa/mica-gd300/lectures/proj-sound.md

 1. Choose the one that gives you good visual ideas to work with.
 1. Analyze its musical structure.
 Identify elements that can traslate into visuals. (different instruments? change of mood? ..)
 1. Create sketches to explore different forms, colors, compositions, etc.
-1. Create a styleframe - a single image that can communicate your entire piece visually.
 1. Create storyboards.
 The number of boards will depend on your idea - a rough suggestion is 10-20 boards.
 1. Create animatics based on storyboards and sync it to the sound.
 1. Animate based on the animatics.